yumerov/bitcoin-tracker/README.md

 - I use an abstraction to get Bitcoin price to make able adding another source besides Bitfinex
 - I use `new class implements ...` to create single use class instances instead of creating dedicated class
 - Using single table with email and price, instead of dedicated table for emails to prevent the possible performance issues caused by the JOIN statements
+- At PriceChangeNotificationService::notifySubscribers uses individual updates to simplify the design but hurts the performance